dtg01100/tn5250r/TN5250_TN3270_TROUBLESHOOTING_GUIDE.md

 ## Overview

 This guide provides comprehensive troubleshooting procedures for TN5250 (AS/400) and TN3270 (Mainframe) terminal emulation issues.
-Based on the successful connection to `10.100.200.1:23`, this document covers diagnostic commands, common failure points, environment-specific differences, and resolution procedures.
+This document covers diagnostic commands, common failure points, environment-specific differences, and resolution procedures.

 ## Table of Contents